Africa

 Note: Your driver will only speak Spanish.

-Arrive at Salta Airport, collect your hire car and drive to your hotel in this high-altitude Andean capital of the mountainous northwest, situated in the beautiful Lerma Valley.
+You will be met at Salta Airport and transferred to your hotel in this high-altitude Andean capital of the mountainous northwest, situated at 4,200 ft (1,280 m) above sea level in the beautiful Lerma Valley.

-The city has a timeless Spanish colonial atmosphere, reflected in its folk music - as it has a strong 'gaucho' (cowboy) culture.
+Often called 'La Linda' (the beautiful one). the city has Spanish colonial atmosphere reflected in its folk music and strong 'gaucho' (cowboy) culture.
 Salta also has many excellent museums.
-But in this region you will also see farmers herding their llamas and alpacas.
+In this region you will also see farmers herding their llamas and alpacas.
 You may also see other camelids such as vicuñas and guanacos, groups of rheas (which look like small ostriches) and the mighty Andean condor, the largest flying bird in the world.

 Day 8